Ignatij3/Ignatij3/README.md

 Hi, my name is Ignatij, I'm 17yo🖐

-I’m learning 🐍 and planning on learning how to create neural networks with tensorflow 💻
+At the moment, I am not yet sure in which area to grow, or should I even get into theoretical programming

-Currently I know only golang.
+Currently I know only golang, C++ and a little bit of python.

 <!---
 Ignatij3/Ignatij3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.